Using Express Load

 Starting in MasterFile version 7, Express Load and the Email Importer have undergone some changes to harmonize their user interfaces with the Concordance Converter.

 In this article we go through the bulk loading task with Batch Load.
-Detailed information on each of the three Express Load options is in the User Manual.
+You can read more in depth about Express Load, here.

 Click on Express Load from the Document and E-mail Loading section of the right panel.